flxdot/matdoc/doc/Configuration-examples.md

 # m2plantUML.Configuration: Examples

-The sections below will show you how each of the configuration work and the output is changed.
+The configuration of the UML export is generally controlled by the public properties.

-The following strings are valid settings:
+The following properties can be set:
  - HideEnumerationMember
  - HideEvents
  - HideMethods